AFL Grand Final location debate: Key arguments

 Other than commercial interests and the balancing of home-state advantage, other arguments put forward in the debate include.
-The long history and tradition associated with the game favour continuing to schedule at the traditional venue– although it is counter-argued that this represents only the Victorian perspective view of their grand final's traditions.
-Especially considering that each Australian rules football heartland state held its own Grand Final, which at the time were of an equal level of seniority to the VFL, before those competitions fielded teams in the national competition.
+The long history and tradition associated with the game favour continuing to schedule at the traditional venue– although it is counter-argued that this represents only the Victorian perspective view of their grand final's traditions, especially considering that the Australian rules football heartland states of South Australia and Western Australia held their own Grand Finals, which at the time were of an equal level of seniority to the VFL, before those states fielded teams in the national competition.

 Potential venues

 Below are the venues that have been put forward as locations for an AFL Grand Final.
 These venues are usually the largest Australian rules football stadiums in each state.
 During the bidding process for the pandemic-affected 2020 AFL Grand Final, The Gabba, Adelaide Oval, Perth Stadium and Stadium Australia were all considered.
 In the past Waverley Park was considered a long term venue for the VFL and AFL Grand Final with the venue hosting the game for the 1991 AFL Grand Final.